About The D*List

 Our co-design process in 2021 was led by a tāngata whaikaha leadership rōpū of disabled Māori leaders, supported by Ahi Kaa whānau at Te Kāhui Tika Tangata - NZ Human Rights Commission.

+Moving forward, for The D*List to serve and benefit tāngata whaikaha Māori, we are committed to honouring Te Tiriti.
 The values common to Māori and disabled people are explicit in Te Tiriti o Waitangi, making Te Tiriti a solid foundation to guide our mahi.

 We believe: